mmasden/canonicalpoly/README.md

 * "bettis" of shape (n_architectures, n_trials, 5) recording the *i*th Betti number for i=0 to 4.
 * "archs" recording the architectures which are indexed by the n_architectures

-## Plotting Examples and Theorem 15
+## Plotting Examples

-Samples of the plotting capability of this code are available in ```Example_Models.ipynb```, together with the models given as an example in Theorem 15.
+Samples of the plotting capability of this code are available in ```Example_Models.ipynb```, together with the models given as an example in the appendix.

 ![image](https://user-images.githubusercontent.com/38443979/169736504-3299f4cc-07f0-4e81-846e-ac44817d984f.png)